ggciag/mandyoc/docs/files/theory.rst

 Basic theory
 ============

-The MANDYOC code simulates thermochemical convection of the Earth's mantle.
+The *Mandyoc* code simulates thermochemical convection of the Earth's mantle.
 The following sections explain which equations are being solved by the code and the numerical approach that was used.

 Basic equations
 ---------------